CHRISTIAN FINE ART GALLERY > SIGNS OF THE TIMES SERIES > The Rapture

 This day in age, “getting saved” has often been reduced into simply ‘saying the sinner’s prayer’, or taking on a Christian lifestyle, joining a church or believing in the fundamental doctrines of the Christian faith.
 But real salvation is not repeating a sinner’s prayer or cleaning up our lives and behaving like a Christian, nor is it a matter of mental assent to a set of true doctrines (James 2:19).
 Rather, true salvation is about knowing and trusting in Jesus as our Savior in our hearts.
 Salvation is not based on faith in the fact we’ve prayed the sinner’s prayer or have changed our lifestyle or have believed in true, Christian doctrine.
 Salvation is based on believing in and personally knowing the Person of Jesus.

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.
 Many will say to me on that day [Judgment Day], ‘Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
-Away from me, you evildoers!'”
-(Matthew 7:21-23).
+Away from me, you evildoers!’”
+(Matthew 7:21-23) (My emphasis).

 I do not feel like I can stress this point enough: We must seriously examine ourrselves to see whether or not we are truly in the faith.
-Jesus said, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent” (John 17:3).
+Jesus said, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent” (John 17:3) (My emphasis).
 If you cannot honestly say that you personally know Jesus (like how you know other people) then this casts serious doubt on your ‘salvation’.
 There is a world of difference between knowing of somebody and knowing somebody.
 I know of the Queen of England, and I know about the Queen of England and with all my heart I believe the Queen is the Queen of England…but I don’t know the Queen of England.

 Therefore, it is wise to ask ourselves: Do I know Jesus personally?
 Do I know Jesus as my Savior?
 And more importantly, does Jesus know me?
 See Luke 13:22-30.